Ammar-Hussain1/SPACE-SHOOTER-GAME/README.md

 # FEATURES

-- High Scores: There is a window which pays tribute to the top 10 high scorers and theeir respective high scores.
+- High Scores: There is a window which pays tribute to the top 10 high scorers and their respective high scores.
 - Settings: You can alter laser speed, jet speed, total number of lives and laser color from settings.
 The settings will be saved in a file.
 - Pause Window: You can pause the window any time in  between the game.
 - Name Entry and Score: The Current score of the player along with the name of player is displayed at bottom during the game.